Skip to content

 It can be tricky mixing colors, designs, and sizes together so I created 3 different gallery wall layouts using the same 6 pieces of art that will look beautiful and stylish in any home.

-Whether you use the 6 prints I’ve personally curated from their site, or your own favorite photos/art, the same design principles apply when creating a gallery wall in any space.
+Whether you use my favorite art prints from Amazon, or your own collected photos/art, the same design principles apply when creating a gallery wall in any space.

 Ready for some inspiration on how to space a gallery wall for an effortlessly styled effect?